Achievable logoAchievable logo

 (spoiler)

-Let shoe size be S(t).
-If S(t) increases linearly, its graph is a straight line with constant slope.
-A constant slope means the derivative is constant.
+If S(t) increases linearly, its graph is a straight line.
+A straight line has a constant slope, or a derivative function that is just a number.

 So the differential equation is: